juliayyan/PhylogeneticTrees.jl/README.md

 ----
 ## Installation

 PhylogeneticTrees is implemented using the Gurobi optimization solver, which has a [free academic license](http://www.gurobi.com/registration/academic-license-reg).
 The instructions for installation can be found [here](http://www.gurobi.com/documentation/).
+Non-academic users can alternatively substitute Gurobi with a variety of free solvers, such as [Cbc](https://github.com/JuliaOpt/Cbc.jl).

 The Julia language can be downloaded [here](https://julialang.org/downloads/).

-PhylogeneticTrees can be installed through the Julia package manager:
+PhylogeneticTrees can be installed through the Julia [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html):

 ```
 (v1.0) pkg> add "https://github.com/juliayyan/PhylogeneticTrees.jl"